my-name-is-D/object-detection-Motion-Nao-webots/README.md

 ```bash
 world/data/./plotdata
 ```

-the simulated camera data is extracted and sent as a topic in a string format.
+note:the simulated camera data is extracted and sent as a topic in a string format.

+All the data are in this package.

+See https://github.com/jhielson/neurorobotics_computational_environment for installing webots for this case.
+Note: don't hesitate to check the issue if you need to use gazebo on Ros melodic (gazebo 9) instead.
+(If you are on kinetic, there should be no issue normally)